SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 catch any problems during compile time, which reduces the risk of bugs.

 Not all errors can be caught at compile time.
-For example, the source generator does not check for duplicate argument names, because the `ParseOptions.ArgumentNameTransform` property and `ParseOptions.ArgumentNameComparison` properties can render the result of this check inaccurate.
+For example, the source generator does not check for duplicate argument names, because the `ParseOptions.ArgumentNameTransform` and `ParseOptions.ArgumentNameComparison` properties can render the result of this check inaccurate.

 ## Errors